 1. A three-day take-home exam in groups of three-four people.
 Grades can be repealed.
 (60%)

 2. Subsequent presentation in groups of three-four people including a question and answer session.
 Grades are individual.
+Grades cannot be repealed.
 (40%)

 The course is taught in English, hence the take-home exam as well as the subsequent presentation must be in English.
 In case a students wants to re-take the exam, both the oral and the written part have to be re-taken.

 Grading scale A - F.

-Participants should bring their laptops to the lectures.
+Participants should bring their laptops to the all sessions.
 All applications covered in the course will be implemented in RStudio (an open-source software for R programming language).
 Download and installation instructions will be provided during the first lecture.

 Florian Heiss, Using R for Introductory Econometrics